When it comes to raising poultry for their eggs, you’ll want to understand how duck eggs compare to chicken eggs. Spoiler: Both are great!

 10. Ducks don’t stop laying in the winter

 When the days are short, chicken owners often ponder whether or not to use supplemental lighting in the coop to boost production.
-Ducks don’t care if it’s wet or cold or dark.
+One of the greatest benefits of duck eggs is that ducks don’t care if it’s wet or cold or dark.
 They pretty much just keep on laying.
 Which means you’ll have access to fresh eggs even in the dead of winter.
 [Here’s more on keeping ducks in the winter.]